6th CATAÏ Workshop

 Recommended area:

-These options are generally practical and more affordable than high-end hotels in premium districts.
+This hotel is a practical option and may be more affordable than high-end hotels in premium districts.
 Participants are encouraged to book early and choose refundable rates.

 Important Dates